aaronburt/guide-aaronburt/docs/install-tailscale.md

 <video src="/video/tailscale-up-example.mp4" controls="true" style={{width: "100%"}}></video>

-Once you visit the url you will need to login and authenticate the device and then it should be connected.
+Once you visit the url you will need to log in and authenticate the device, and then it should be connected.

 ---